rodrigopivi/odataUiGrid/README.md

 This is a work in progress and there is a demo application with two grids, one using odatav4 and the other odata v3 demo endpoints.

+You can also look at the online [working demo](http://plnkr.co/8mp5MQ).

 ## How to use
 Install the bower package, add it to your index.html and load `odata.ui.grid` module to your main angular application.
 ```